To use a chainsaw, follow these steps:

 - Hold the chainsaw firmly with both hands

 - Engage the throttle and chain brake as needed

 - Cut with the lower part of the bar to avoid kickback

 - Maintain control and proper body positioning.

 A chainsaw cuts wood with amazing speed and precision, but things can get ugly if you’re not careful.
-Working with power tools can be intimidating, but if you know how to handle your chainsaw, you’ll be able to do all your pruning, limbing, bucking, and woodworking projects in no time.
+Working with power tools can be intimidating, but if you know how to handle your chainsaw, you can do all your pruning, limbing, bucking, and woodworking projects quickly.

 You don’t have to go through the process of trial and error.
 I did when I got my first chainsaw, but I’m ready to save you all the hassle and explain how to use a chainsaw.